 The Windward Islands – St. Vincent & The Grenadines

+First up in the best Caribbean Islands, the Windward Islands.
 This chain of islands stretches for a total of 40 miles with each square foot exuding a charming French-English-Creole heritage; alluring travelers from all over the globe to come experience it first-hand.
 You’ll get the chance to not only soak up the sunshine on either St. Vincent or The Grenadines.
-Enjoy adventures like snorkeling the inviting waters of Tobago Cays Marine Park, hike La Soufriere Volcano, and moor in the middle of secluded bays.
+Enjoy adventures like snorkelling the inviting waters of Tobago Cays Marine Park, hike La Soufriere Volcano, and moor in the middle of secluded bays.

 The British Virgin Islands

 With all that the British Virgin Islands have to offer each one of its guests, it should absolutely be added to your list of destinations to pop on over to.
 Often regarded as the boating capital of the Caribbean itself.
 Set sail and hit up the famous Norman Island Indians or better yet, the popular Virgin Gorda Baths!
 Palm trees swaying, crystal clear waters surrounding you, and an open invitation to places like Jost Van Dyke’s White Bay where the Soggy Dollar Bar will serve you up its famous Painkillers.
 You simply cannot go wrong when going on a sailing holiday through the one of the top Carribean Islands – the British Virgin Islands.